 4. Visualise yourself at the end, having experienced the whole journey.

 5. Now think about 2 new routines that are required to give this change and growth a chance.
 Keep the processes short (under 30 min).

 6. What challenges are naturally going to arise?

 7. Write down how you would normally respond to each of these, and then think about a better response.

-8. Make a mental note to respect your concerns and apprehension, and to also get on with things.
+8. Make a mental note to respect your concerns and apprehension and to also get along with things.
 Thank your nervous system for working so well.

 9. List 2 people who can genuinely support you through this adverse response.